Nice guy: Results of research

 Various studies explicitly try to elucidate the success, or lack thereof, of "nice guys" with women.

 Jensen-Campbell et al. (1995) operationalized "niceness" as prosocial behavior, which included agreeableness and altruism.
 They found that female attraction was a result of an interaction of both dominance and prosocial tendency.
 They suggest that altruism may be attractive to women when it is perceived as a form of agentic behavior.

 Nice guys are usually seen as twice as attractive as men who present themselves as neutral, and eight times more attractive than the "jerks" in a dating profile.
 Social dominance enhances female attraction to a male who has shown in the relationship niceness, traits of kindness and warmth stated by women looking for long-term relationships, and less status and physical attractiveness.

 Sprecher and Regan (2002) found kindness, warmth, expressiveness, openness, and humor as desirable traits of a long-term partner.
 Social status indicators, such as future earning potential (wealth), were not viewed as more desirable traits when compared to the previous traits.
 Participants suggested they wanted more humor, expressiveness and warmth from their partner than is expressed with their friends.

-Herold and Milhausen (1998) found that women are more likely to report wanting a nice guy but do not choose them in their real dating life.
+Herold and Milhausen (1999) found that women are more likely to report wanting a nice guy but do not choose them in their real dating life.
 They also found that women perceived nice guys as having less sexual partners in general but perceived them as more eligible for dating.
-Women claim to prefer to date people who have less sexual experience [sic].
-A third of the women, however, had reported dating multiple partners that had had more sexual experience than them [sic - impossible to objectively know this].
-There was a dichotomist relationship between a woman’s perception of what a nice guy is and does and whether or not he “finishes last,” as the common adage states.
+Women claim to prefer to date people who have less sexual experience.
+A third of the women, however, had reported dating multiple partners that had had more sexual experience than them.
+There was a dichotomous relationship between a woman’s perception of what a nice guy is and does and whether or not he "finishes last", as the common adage states.
 If a woman believes that a nice guy is kind and respectful to women then they will say that he does not finish last.
 If the nice guy is perceived as being passive or unattractive then they will say that he does finish last.